 California Barrel Cactus (Ferocactus cylindraceus)

-Three sentinels watching over Red Rock Canyon NCA).
+Three sentinels watching over Red Rock Canyon NCA)

 General: California Barrel Cactus (Ferocactus cylindraceus) are large, round, barrel-shaped cactus with ribs (flutes) running from bottom to top.
 Barrel cactus start out short and wide (globular), then grow to about 5-ft tall and 16 inches in diameter.
-The plants are covered with relatively long, stout, flattened spines.
-The spines are erect and spreading, the longest are recurved, and they have some red color.
+The plants are covered with relatively long, stout, flattened red spines.
+These outer spines are erect and spreading, and the longest are recurved.
+Beneath these spines, white radial spines grow from around the base of the main spines and hug the body of the cactus.
 Yellow flowers form a ring around the top of the stem.
-Barrels are generally uncommon cactus of rocky hillsides, but they can be locally common.

 Barrel cactus most often occur in rocky places and cliffs in the Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zone, although they can be found on bajadas below cliffy areas.
 One of the best places to see Barrel Cactus around Las Vegas is on Fossil Hill at Red Rock Canyon NCA.
+Barrels are generally uncommon cactus of rocky hillsides, but they can be locally abundant.

 Family: Cactus (Cactaceae).